Song-of-the-Week/SongOfTheWeekInfra/README.md

 * Manually generate key pair for ECS EC2:
     * `ssh-keygen`, call it whatever you want, no password
     * Ensure you `terragrunt apply` on `deployments/<env>/secrets
-    * Manually upload the secrets to the public and private secrets
+    * Manually upload the secrets to the `/secrets/ecs/key-pair/public` and `/secrets/ecs/key-pair/public` in Parameter Store.

 ## Register Domains and Certificates
 * Manually register domain in Route53.
 You will need to access that in the `network/r53.tf` file